 What should you do if you spot a service charge?

-If you see a service charge on your bill, take a moment to understand what it's covering.
+If you see a service charge on your bill, take a moment to understand what it’s covering.
 In most cases, it’s entirely legitimate and ensures staff are paid for their work.
-However, if you're unsure about a specific charge, don’t hesitate to ask.
-Whether it’s at a restaurant or hotel, businesses should be transparent about what you're being charged for.
+Employers benefit from a tip credit, which allows them to reduce their FICA tax liabilities by claiming credits for payroll taxes paid on tips.
+However, if you’re unsure about a specific charge, don’t hesitate to ask.
+Whether it’s at a restaurant or hotel, businesses should be transparent about what you’re being charged for.

 In some cases, such as large group dining or events, service charges may be added automatically due to the extra work involved.
 It’s always a good idea to review your bill and ask questions if something doesn’t seem right.